-- a) Registers are part of the CPU, mot the memory system. - b) A register is referred to by name (e.g. \$31, pc) instead of by address. - c) Information in a register can be accessed in much less than one clock cycle (e.g. much less than a nanoseconds on a 1GHz + machines).
-In contrast, information in memory requires 10's of ns to access.
+- a) Registers are part of the CPU, not the memory system. - b) A register is referred to by name (e.g. \$31, pc) instead of by address. - (1)The general registers have generic names $(\$0, \$1 \dots)$ - (2)But some also have special names as noted in the handout.
+Note that these are aliases - either the general name or the special name refers to the same register. - (3)The other registers (pc, hi, lo) only have special names. - c) Information in a register can be accessed in much less than one clock cycle (e.g. much less than a nanoseconds on a 1GHz + machines).
+In contrast, information in memory requires 10's of ns to access. - 3.
+Discuss - a) 32 general registers.
+Two have special uses - (1) \$0 is always zero (hardwired to this value cannot be changed) Special name: zero - (2) \$31 is used for the return address when a procedure call instruction is executed.
+It can be used for other things, but by convention it is not.
+Special name: ra - b) pc always contains address of next instruction - c) hi and lo - d) Note that in contrast to the VonNeumann machine, there is no IR.

-3. Discuss

-- a) 32 general registers

-- b) pc

-- c) hi and lo

-- d) Note that in contrast to the VonNeumann machine, there is no IR.
 That's because MIPS uses a pipelined implementation in which several instructions are at different stages of processing at any one time.
 There are several "IR's" that are part of the pipeline registers, as we shall see later.

-C. Discuss Handout material on Memory

-- 1. The amount of physical memory installed will vary from system to system Special hardware and software gives the user the appearance of a much larger VIRTUAL MEMORY by using disk as an extension of main memory to hold regions not currently being used. - 2.
-Addresses whose leftmost bit is 1 (0x80000000 to 0xffffffff) are handled in special ways by the memory management hardware, and so are not used by ordinary user programs (though they are used by the operating system).
+- C. Discuss Handout material on Memory - 1.
+The amount of physical memory installed will vary from system to system Special hardware and software gives the user the appearance of a much larger VIRTUAL MEMORY by using disk as an extension of main memory to hold regions not currently being used. - 2.
+Addresses whose leftmost bit is 1 (0x80000000 to 0xffffffff) are handled in special ways by the memory management hardware, and so are not used by ordinary user programs (though they are used by the operating system). - 3.
+Individual regions of memory may be PROTECTED, so that a user program may be prohibited from writing it or reading or writing it.
+(This allows the system to protect multiple users of the same system from one another, and to protect itself from them.)

-- 3. Individual regions of memory may be PROTECTED, so that a user program may be prohibited from writing it or reading or writing it.
-(This allows the system to protect multiple users of the same system from one another, and to protect itself from them.) - (Memory management and protection are topics we will consider toward the end of the course.
+(Memory management and protection are topics we will consider toward the end of the course.
 They are only an issue when writing user programs if one accidentally or intentionally uses an invalid address.
-The familiar "segmentation fault core dumped" that you may have gotten due to pointer error in a C++ program is the operating system's typical response to attempted access to illegal memory addresses.) - 4.
-Thus, regardless of the mount of physical memory actually installed, the application program view of memory is 2 Gigabytes, with addresses ranging from 00000000 to 0x7fffffff (on a 32-bit version of MIPS).
+The familiar "segmentation fault - core dumped" that you may have gotten due to pointer error in a C++ program is the operating system's typical response to attempted access to illegal memory addresses.)

+4. Thus, regardless of the mount of physical memory actually installed, the application program view of memory is 2 Gigabytes, with addresses ranging from 00000000 to 0x7fffffff (on a 32-bit version of MIPS).

-III.Basic MIPS R-Type Instructions
+III.Basic MIPS Instructions